AztecProtocol/aztec-connect/markdown/getting_started.md

 `rollup_cli` is the rollup proof generator. `db_cli` is the merkle tree database.

+It is currently essential that the same compilier is used to build `rollup_cli` and `barretenberg.wasm`, as `rollup_cli` independently computes the verification key for the inner proofs, and gcc and clang will actually produce different circuits due to them differing in expression evaluation orders.
+As we can currently only build the WASM with clang, you must use clang to build `rollup_cli` as well.
+The bootstrap script will use clang as default.

 During development you may find yourself needing to rebuild these binaries as they change.

 ### Barrentenberg.js